Export Registrations for 2025/2026 are now open

 Audits

-If you were not accredited or were non-compliant for the 2022/23 season, you will be audited before your season starts in August or September 2023.
+If you were not accredited or were non-compliant for the 2024/25 season, you will be audited pre-season in August or September 2025.

-If you were compliant last season, you will be audited in-season.
-DAFF will conduct a desktop audit pre-season so that you can be accredited and allowed to export before your in-season audit takes place.
+If you were compliant last season, you will be audited either pre-season or in-season.
+For businesses audited in-season, DAFF will conduct a desktop audit pre-season so that you can be accredited and allowed to export before your in-season audit takes place.

 DAFF’s instructional material is available on the Plant Export Operations Manual (PEOM) to support industry in understanding their roles and responsibilities relating to the export of plants and plant products from Australia.